Progress toward decommissioning: Fuel removal from the spent fuel pool (SFP)

 - Before starting this plan, the building cover will be dismantled to remove rubble from the top of the operating floor, with anti-scattering measures steadily implemented.

 - All panels were removed by October 5, 2015.
-Installation of sprinklers as measures to prevent dust scattering has been underway since February 4, 2016.
+Sprinklers were installed as measures to prevent dust scattering and the sprinkling test of these sprinklers was completed on June 30, 2016.

 - Dismantling of the building cover will proceed with radioactive materials thoroughly monitored.